brooklynrail/brooklynrail-platform/content/events/2020/11/guest-critic-panel-with-amanda-gluibizzi.md

 ---
-title: Guest Critic Panel with Amanda Gluibizzi
+title: Guest Critic Panel with Amanda Gluibizzi & Friends
 summary: Please join us for a discussion on Amanda Gluibizzi's November Guest Critic page, "On Edge(s)" with Rail managing editor Charles Schultz.
 We'll conclude with a poetry reading from Steve Benson.